 - Kibwaga Committee – residents near the Mukurumudzi Dam.

 - Vumbu and Nguluku Committee – residents south of the mine site.

-- Host Site Committee – those living in Bwiti, the host resettlement site.
+- Host Site Committee – those living in the host resettlement site at Bwiti.

-- Kibuyuni Committee – residents near the port facility.
+- Kibuyuni Committee – residents near the port facility at Likoni.